How collective asperity detachments nucleate slip at frictional interfaces: Stability number of avalanches

 takes only the positive part of $\bullet$.
 As a reference, we include the average yield strain without biasing for small distance to yielding ($\tilde{x}_\varepsilon = x_\varepsilon$, denoted without any subscript).
-All results are normalised by the ensemble average yield strain $\langle \Delta \varepsilon_\mathrm{y} \rangle_0$.
+All results are normalised by the ensemble average yield strain $\langle \Delta \varepsilon_\mathrm{y} \rangle_0 \approx 1$.

-We find that that those blocks that stop close to yielding, have strong neighbours while they themselves are weak (their yield strain is 46\% lower than the typical one), and also their next yield strain is equally low, see Fig~\ref{fig:si:rho(x):correlate}.
-This indicates that the block can fail due to mechanical noise, but can also move back because of the low yield strain.
+We find that those blocks that are close to yielding after macroscopic slip, have strong neighbours while they themselves are weak (their average local yield strain is 46\% lower than the typical one), and also their next yield strain is equally low, see Fig~\ref{fig:si:rho(x):correlate}.
+This indicates that the block can fail due to mechanical noise, but can also move back because of the low local yield strain.
 In the dying activity, such block can behave as if there was no inertia, thereby avoiding a gap in $P(x_\sigma)$.
 This suggests that the presence of pseudo-gap and/or its exponent may depend on microscopic details (as hinted on in \citep{Schwarz2003}).
-We test this, by considering a different distribution of yield strains, representing a different surface roughness, for which it is more likely to find the configuration of two sequential low yield strains.
+We test this by considering a different distribution of yield strains, representing a different surface roughness, for which it is more likely to find two sequential low yield strains in the local energy landscape.
 To this end we use the Weibull distribution of Eq.~\eqref{eq:yield-strains} with $k = 1.2$ (instead of $k = 2$).
 Fig.~\ref{fig:distro2:rho(x)} shows the stability distribution for an ensemble of $40$ realisations of $N = 3^6$.
 As expected $\theta^\prime$ is decreased with respect to our other results.